virtuozzo/cloudscripting-docs/docs/reference/events.md

 - `${event.response.}`:
     - `result` - result code.
 The successful action result is *'0'*.

-### onBeforeSetDockerEntryPoint
+### onBeforeSetEntryPoint

-This event will be called before the [*setDockerEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
+This event will be called before the [*setEntryPoint*](/reference/docker-actions/#docker-environment-variables) action.
 It is executed for every docker container upon setting the entry point.
-The *onBeforeSetDockerEntryPoint* event is applied for Docker containers only.
+The *onBeforeSetEntryPoint* event is applied for Docker containers only.

 **Event Placeholders:**